raymondkfcheung/lazy-dot/docs/coding/traits.md

 ## Closing Thought

-A trait that feels effortless on day one but accumulates undefined behaviour in silence is convenience with a hidden cost.

-A trait that asks for clarity upfront yet remains dependable ten years later is true long-term productivity.

-I still provide ergonomic wrappers for the common path, but they are now thin adapters layered over a well-defined core rather than the foundation itself.
+A trait that feels effortless on day one but quietly accumulates undefined behaviour carries hidden costs.
+True long-term productivity comes from traits that demand clarity upfront yet remain dependable years later.
+I still provide ergonomic wrappers for the common path, but they now sit as thin adapters layered over a well-defined core rather than forming the foundation itself.

-Longevity, not initial speed, has become the measure of success.

-And the crate, like any carefully maintained system, continues running quietly and predictably long after the original author has moved on to other challenges.
+Longevity, not initial speed, has become my measure of success.
+Like any carefully maintained system, the crate continues running quietly and predictably long after the original author has moved on to other challenges.